2. Scalar types and control structures in Python#

 ## True

-Logical results might be combined using and (conjunction; for testing if both operands are true) and or (alternative; for determining whether at least one operand is true).
-Likewise, not (negation) is available too.
+Logical results can be combined using and (conjunction; for testing if both operands are true) and or (alternative; for determining whether at least one operand is true).
+Likewise, not stands for negation.

 ## True